 Students must stop by the College Counseling Center to obtain college information session excuse forms.
 Students must present the college information session excuse form to the teacher whose class is being missed.
 There will be a sign-in sheet at each college information session.
-If a student signs up and skips two sessions, they will need to speak with Mr. Bennett before attending another college information session.
+If a student signs up and skips two sessions, they will need to speak with Mrs. Douglas before attending another college information session.
 You cannot skip a quiz, exam, test, or presentation for a college representative informational session.

-Student's academic criteria must align within a slight reach of the school to attend the informational session.
-For example, a 2.5 GPA student will not be able to attend if the admissions criteria for an institution is 3.5, as this is more than a slight reach.
-College counseling team has the right to not allow a student to attend a college informational session if the admissions criteria of the university and the academic criteria of the student do not align.
-The College Counselor will speak with the student and explain the reason this happens.
+To ensure that students are using their time effectively and engaging with schools that are strong potential matches, we encourage participation in college informational sessions where the student's academic profile is within a reasonable range of the institution's admissions criteria.
+For example, if a college typically admits students with a 3.5 GPA, a student with a 2.5 GPA may be guided toward schools that more closely align with their academic record and goals.
+The College Counseling Team may limit participation in certain sessions when there is a significant academic mismatch, but will always meet individually with the student to explain the reasoning and help identify other great-fit institutions to explore.
+This is a part of our commitment to helping each student find their best-fit college and get to and through it successfully.

-Please direct any questions about this to the Director of College Initiatives.
+Please direct any questions about this to the Associate Director of College & Alumni Couseling, Mrs. Douglas.
 Students attending an information session must come prepared to learn and ask questions.